All Episodes

 Rush Revere and the American Revolution.

-It was out yesterday and the audio version as well.
+Yeah, hardcover was out yesterday and the audio version as well.

 Okay, what is voter shaming?

-In North Carolina, they're having the same problem, the Democrats are.
+In North Carolina, they're having the same problem the Democrats are.

-Because Kay Hagen hasn't begun the silly implosion.
+It's not as pronounced as Colorado because Kay Hagen hasn't begun the silly implosion.

 Actually, she has.